alexruperez/STTweetLabel/README.md

 Please use CocoaPods and include STTweetLabel in your Podfile.

-Important: STTweetLabel 3.0 is based on TextKit and is not compatible under iOS 7.
+Important: STTweetLabel 3.0 is based on TextKit and is not compatible under iOS7.

+If you want to use it with iOS6 use the latest version of the branch [iOS6](https://github.com/alexruperez/STTweetLabel/tree/iOS6).

 ## Demo